 Witness Hand-Crafted Silver and Gold Jewelries

-When you hear about Bali, one thing will pop in your mind is waves, beach, surf etc. But wait, have you ever heard of handcrafted pieces of jewelry and how tedious the is the process?
+When you hear about Bali, one thing will pop in your mind is waves, beach, surf, etc. But wait, have you ever heard of handcrafted pieces of jewelry and how tedious the is the process?
 Check this handcrafted jewelry store in Celuk Village — just along the way heading to Ubud.

 Witness the skilled workers creating, molding those creative jewelry designs right before your eyes.
 If you are obsessed with jewelry especially gold and silver, you will surely love this place — they got it all for you from necklaces, rings, bracelets, figurines, and even artworks.
 Prepare your credit cards!

-Be Amazed with Balinese Paintings in Ubud
+Be Amazed by Balinese Paintings in Ubud

 We, ourselves love paintings.
 So we have a stop-over in a few local painters shops also in Ubud.
 Bali is also known for this— galleries are everywhere.

-It’s already given that these artworks are already beautiful, but one thing amazed us is the quality of the paintings and how it is done in a canvas.
+It’s already given that these artworks are already beautiful, but one thing amazed us is the quality of the paintings and how it is done on canvas.
 Each painting is meticulously created and you can have the picture with the artist (if you buy one) that’s what it makes special.

-Forget about the one sold in the market or those commercial paintings inside the malls or those you can find in streets — they have nothing special.
+Forget about the one sold in the market or those commercial paintings inside the malls or those you can find in the streets — they have nothing special.

 Face to Face Encounter with Civet Cats in Kopi Luwak Plantation in Ubud

 Have you heard of Civet Cat coffee?
-Well, Bali is also quite famous on this — in fact, this is the most expensive coffee in the whole world.
+Well, Bali is also quite famous for this — in fact, this is the most expensive coffee in the whole world.
 Yes, you heard me right!
 This is a must-stop attraction if you happen to be in Bali, especially if you are a coffee lover.